High-Perceptual Quality JPEG Decoding via Posterior Sampling: Method: practice

 \subsection{Achieving the posterior}

 The work in \cite{ReasonsSuperiorityStochastic2022ohayon} revealed that a posterior sampler is the only consistent restoration algorithm that attains perfect perceptual quality.
 This leads to a tradeoff between consistency and perceptual quality for deterministic estimators, as any such estimator cannot be a posterior sampler.
-Theoretically speaking, this tradeoff should not affect our method, as our algorithm is stochastic.
+This theoretical tradeoff \textbf{does not} affect our method, as our algorithm is stochastic.
 In practice, however, it is very likely that a suboptimal optimization procedure, a highly non-convex loss surface, a finite size data set, and a limited capacity architecture, would all make it extremely hard to attain the perfect solution -- a sampler from the posterior.
-Thus, we expect to improve both the consistency index~(\cref{eq:consistency_index}) and the perceptual index~(\cref{eq:perceptual_index}) up to a certain point, beyond which we shall observe an empirical tradeoff, where the improvement of one quality comes at the expense of the other.
-By changing $\lambda$ in our optimization task (\cref{eq:uncons_opt}), such a tradeoff can be controlled, i.e., we can decide to attain higher perceptual quality or better consistency.
+Thus, we expect to improve both the consistency index~(\autoref{eq:consistency_index}) and the perceptual index~(\autoref{eq:perceptual_index}) up to a certain point, beyond which we shall observe an \emph{empirical} tradeoff, where the improvement of one quality comes at the expense of the other.
+This empirical tradeoff is not revealed or discussed in \cite{ReasonsSuperiorityStochastic2022ohayon}.
+By changing $\lambda$ in our optimization task (\autoref{eq:uncons_opt}), such a tradeoff can be controlled, i.e., we can decide to attain higher perceptual quality or better consistency.

 As such an empirical tradeoff has not been revealed in prior work on stochastic estimators, the balance between perceptual quality and consistency has been implicitly addressed.
 Bahat \etal~\cite{WhatImageExplorable2021bahat} imposed a consistency requirement as a constraint using their generator architecture and not as a penalty.
 This can be interpreted as choosing $\lambda\rightarrow\infty$, requiring perfect consistency at the cost of lower perceptual quality.
 On the other hand, prior work that attempted to attain the posterior without paying attention to consistency in any way, such as \cite{HighPerceptualQuality2021ohayon}, controlled the tradeoff implicitly by the choice of architecture, loss, and optimizers.
 In fact, we argue that any attempt to sample from the posterior would most likely compromise on either consistency or perceptual quality, since attaining the true posterior is highly challenging.